insights

 And yet, many Principals spend an inordinate amount of time preparing board packs, responding to follow-up emails and clarifying context that should already be visible.

 That is not a leadership issue.
+It is usually a systems issue.

 The Principal's Governance Reality

+They are accountable to the board.
 But they are also responsible for enabling the board to govern well.

 This creates a subtle tension.